patjenl/esphome-components-test/components/tas5805m/README.md

 ## ESPHome component for ESP32-Louder (using ESP32-S3 with PSRAM and TAS5805m DAC)

-This ESPHome external component is based on a  TAS5805M DAC driver for ESP32 platform<BR>
+This ESPHome external component is based on the TAS5805M DAC driver for ESP32 platform<BR>
 https://github.com/sonocotta/esp32-tas5805m-dac/tree/main by Andriy Malyshenko<BR>
 which is licenced under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.